btardio/atad_awsLambda/README.md

-instructions

-vba supplemental

-excel sheet that sends pretty charts to your inbox using automated process

 # Process Overview

-excel document makes POST request sending json string to lambda
+This tutorial creates an API endpoint and AWS Lambda function.
+The tutorial uses an Excel VBA Macro to call the endpoint.
+The Lambda function creates a graph of the supplied JSON data and emails the graph to a recipient.

-lambda receives json request and:
+AWS Lambda receives JSON request and:

-	scrubs data
-	generates chart/graph with mathplotlib
+	1. Generates chart/graph with mathplotlib
-	connects to gmail smtp sending the file as an attachment
+	2. Connects to gmail smtp, sending the file as an attachment

+Excel VBA Macro

+	1. Iterates through rows of a spreadsheet and minimally scrubs data
+	2. Constructs a JSON string and calls the API endpoint

 # Introduction / Pre-requisites

 For starters, you may have heard of a lambda function before.
 AWS names their service Lambda, which has little correlation to a lambda function.
+For lambda functions in Python see: https://en.wikipedia.org/wiki/Anonymous_function

 For this tutorial you will need an AWS account.
 Luckily AWS offers a free tier which allows you to make a certain number of requests for free, but you will need your credit card to sign up.

 Another pre-requisite for this tutorial is virtualenv (https://virtualenv.pypa.io/en/latest/).
 There are many uses for virtualenv, reading the introductory 4 paragraphs of the documentation will provide insight into these uses.
-For our purposes we will be using virtualenv primarily as a packaging system, similar to how docker containerization works, so that Lambda can use the matplotlib package.

 Lastly you will need a separate gmail account that you shouldn't rely on as being overly secure.
 For brevity this tutorial lacks heightened security measures and assumes that the information you are working with is not sensitive to your organization.